senecajs/senecajs.org/src/pages/get-started/index.md

 the same Node.js process.
 You'll soon see how to split this code over multiple processes.

 ## How patterns work
-Patterns - instead of network addresses or topics - make it much easier to extend and enhance your system by incrementally adding new microservices.
+Patterns - as opposed to network addresses or topics - make it much easier to extend and enhance your system.
+They do this by letting you incrementally add new microservices.

 Let's add to our system the ability to multiply two numbers.